Take your knowledge of sport and exercise science into exciting new areas with the Bachelor of Sport and Exercise Science (Honours).

 In the Excellence in Research for Australia (ERA) ratings, our Human Movement and Sports Science research was awarded a rating of '5', placing us 'well above world standard'.

-Our $68m high-technology Sport and Learning Precinct at our Footscray Park Campus is designed to help you get the most out of your course, and supports VU's world-class teaching and research.
+Our $68m high-technology Sport and Learning Precinct at our Footscray Park Campus is designed to help you get the most out of your course.
+The precinct supports VU's world-class teaching and research and features: